SPUNIKNSS15/SPUNIKNSS15/RFQ/rfq.md

 #### 2. Project Idea

-The scope of this project can easily be altered with regard to the required functionality.
+The scope of this project can easily be altered with regard to the intended functionality.

 ##### Minimal Functionality
-The bare minimum for a network manager is a command line utility to manage the interfaces found in /sys/class/net`.
+The bare minimum for a network manager is a command line utility to administer the interfaces found in `/sys/class/net`.
 This includes the possibilities to create, alter, (de-)activate and delete profiles for each network the user wants to connect to.

 ##### Possible Functionality